Carolyn Ainslie, vice president for finance and treasurer

 I. Policy StatementBACK TO TOP

-This policy defines capital equipment and outlines related purchasing and reporting requirements.
-The Capital Equipment Program tags, tracks, and reports capital equipment on campus to ensure that federal acquisition, funding, and disposal regulations are met.
-Each department is accountable for its own capital equipment, including maintaining appropriate financial records and tracking the location and status of individual items of equipment.
-Accurate maintenance of property records is essential to safeguard assets, ensure financial accountability, support adequate insurance coverage, and promote efficient use of property already on hand.
+This policy defines capital equipment and outlines related procurement, accounting, and reporting requirements.
+Each department is accountable for its own capital equipment, including safeguarding, maintaining, and tracking the location and status of individual items of equipment.
+Accurate maintenance of property records is essential to safeguard assets, ensure compliance with federal regulations, support adequate insurance coverage, and promote efficient use of property.

 II.
 Who is Affected by this PolicyBACK TO TOP